 MANCHESTER, it said.
 Just as I suspected – British engineers!

 Valparaiso’s heyday was in the latter half of the 19th century.
-With the Age of Exploration at an end, and the European colonisation project secure, riches passed around the world through ports controlled by one or another of the European powers.
+With the Age of Exploration at an end, and the European colonisation project secure, riches of the Old and New Worlds passed to Europe through ports controlled by one or another of the European powers.

 I thought of another port of old, also among the most important ports in the world during its heyday.
 No ship passed through the crucial shipping strait that bore its name, without trading in its city.
 Like Valparaiso, immigrant traders settled within its city, forming different enclaves and modifying its original culture, turning it more cosmopolitan than its monocultural vassal states.

-Extremely wealthy, it declined when it was lost to Portugal.
+Extremely wealthy, it declined when it was lost, early in the European Age of Exploration.
 Like Valparaiso, today it is also a UNESCO Heritage City.
 But most of the tourists who visit it would leave without understanding its eminence, when it was once a great seaport of the 15th century.

 Its name is Malacca, in present-day Malaysia.